Move Fast

 AI systems do not only fail.
 They drift.

+AI systems are being asked to perform governed work, but they are often managed by prompts or post-hoc review.
 Prompting defines intent before generation begins.
 Post-hoc review checks the result after it ends.
-Neither controls what happens in between.

 Not guardrails.